GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

-+ If the coordinates have X-values between -180 and 180, and Y-values between -90 and 90, then you probably want to redefine to a longitude,latitude geographic coordinate system (GCS) like WGS84.
++ If the coordinates have X-values between -180 and 180, and Y-values between -90 and 90, then you probably want to redefine a geographic (with longitude and latitude) geographic coordinate system (GCS) like WGS84.

-+ If the coordinates have large absolute values, try redefining to a local coordinate system like UTM, Gauss-Krüger, State Plane, or a national grid.
++ If the coordinates have large absolute values, try redefining them to a local coordinate system like UTM, Gauss-Krüger, State Plane, or a national grid.
 Also consider trying neighboring zones, e.g. if UTM Zone 19N is wrong, try UTM Zone 18N.

-+ If the attributes suggest the dataset is in the USA, then there might a problem converting to/from Freedom Units.
++ If the attributes suggest the dataset is in the USA, then there might be a problem converting to/from Freedom Units.
 Try multiplying/dividing a data point's coordinates by 3.28084 to convert feet to meters/meters to feet and see if that places it in the proper location.

-+ If the minimum X/Y coordinates are both zero and the maxmimum X/Y coordinates are both positive, then the dataset may have been exported from non-geospatial software like Photoshop or Illustrator or Inkscape.
-This is especially likely if the dataset is flipped vertically since those editors typically have the Y-axis increasing going down.
++ If the minimum X/Y coordinates are both zero and the maximum X/Y coordinates are both positive, then the dataset may have been exported from non-geospatial software like Photoshop or Illustrator or Inkscape.
+This is especially likely if the dataset is flipped vertically since those editors typically have the Y-axis increasingly going down.
 You will need to manually georeference the dataset to use it, which changes both the coordinates and the coordinate system.

-See also the following [__Wiki_Page__] (../Wiki/en_qgis_projections_wiki.md)
+See also the following [__Wiki_Page__](../Wiki/en_qgis_projections_wiki.md) `Projections`.
-`Projections`.

 ## My dataset is slightly offset from where it should be!